 In this article, we'll break down the facts and science so you can make the right choice for you.

 It's also a key for the health of red blood cells and fat distribution throughout the body.
 For both health and lifestyle purposes, testosterone is very important.

 Some also attribute it to being the hormone that gives men their "edge."
 Men with naturally high T-levels tend to be more confident and go after what they want in life.
 In fact, there is an association with winning and higher levels of testosterone.

-This is one reason many men of all ages seek to increase or boost their natural levels, with some going so far as to take artificial hormones to drive results.
+This is one reason many men of all ages seek to increase or boost their natural levels, especially when age related testosterone decline sets in, with some going so far as to take artificial hormones to drive results.

 What happens when men have low testosterone